-If your door swings out, your hinges need to have non-removeable hinge pins.
+If your door swings out, your hinges need to have non-removable hinge pins.

-I recommend that each entrance door be equipped with at least 1 commercial grade deadbolt, such as:
+I recommend that each entrance door be equipped with at least one commercial grade deadbolt, such as:

-Offers unparallelled key control, pick and bump resistance, drill resistance, and one of the strongest bolts on the market.
+- Medeco11 series deadbolt: Offers unparalleled key control, pick and bump resistance, drill resistance, and one of the strongest bolts on the market.
 Reasonably attactive, easy to install and use.

 The security value of the above locks can be improved with certain accessories.
 For example, both the Medeco 11 series and the Schlage B660 bolts are vulnerable to attack from the end of the bolt.
 To guard against this I suggest the Mag Engineering reinforced strike shown at right.

 The Medeco Segal drop bolt is immune to this particular attack, but unlike the other two, it does not have a robust cylinder collar to protect the key cylinder.
-A cylinder guard such as the Major Manufacturing #103-D, shown at right, protects the cylinder from direct attack.
+A cylinder guard such as the Major Manufacturing #103-D, pictured here, protects the cylinder from direct attack.

 Alarm systems and locks serve different purposes.
 Locks inhibit forced entry.
 Alarm systems notify someone after forced entry has occurred.
 Locks can cost the burglar time as they try to break in; alarms can severely limit the amount of time a burglar spends in a place after breaking in.